Nick's Picks: Chappaquiddick

-Clarke, who has a shocking physical resemblance to the late senator, nails Kennedy's complicated ethos by displaying a complex, confused, unconfident character that is at times sympathetic, and more often than not, incredibly vain.
+Clarke, who has a shocking physical resemblance to the late senator, nails Kennedy's complicated ethos by displaying a complex, confused, unconfident character who is at times sympathetic and more often than not, incredibly vain.

-Through interactions shown between Kennedy and his father Joe, played by Bruce Dern, the audience sees the massive familial and existential pressure on Ted.
+The audience sees the massive familial and existential pressure on Kennedy through interactions between him and his father, Joe, played by Bruce Dern.
 How these pressures manifest themselves, in the case of Chappaquiddick at least, are a lack of empathy and responsibility for the death of Kopecchne.

 Overall, through remarkable acting, quick, thoughtful dialogue, deft storytelling, and efficient pacing, Chappaquiddick succeeds as an entertaining film and historical anecdote, one that Curran hopes can inspire a conversation about modern day politics.

 "There's a lot of right-wing people that are going to embrace this film and use it as a tool to beat up the left, but that's not why I made it, I'm a left-leaning democrat," says Curran.
 "To encourage the discussion on the right, the left has to challenge our own candidates and hold them to the same high standards we expect the right to."